 There are a lot of accessories for example:

-- Neck strap: specially useful if it’s adjustable for easy carrying.
+- Neck strap: especially useful if it’s adjustable for easy carrying.

 - Thumb protector: if you hate getting bruising and blisters this is it.